tokio-rs/axum/axum/src/docs/extract.md

 # Wrapping extractors

-If you want write an extractor that generically wraps another extractor (that may or may not consume the request body) you should implement both [`FromRequest`] and [`FromRequestParts`]:
+If you want to write an extractor that generically wraps another extractor (that may or may not consume the request body) you should implement both [`FromRequest`] and [`FromRequestParts`]:

 ```rust